Battle of Kheli Hama

 The Battle of Kheli Hama was an ambush on the PUK by Ansar al-Islam in the village of Kheli Hama in the Halabja Governorate.
 It took place 13 days after the September 11 attacks, although there was no connection between them.

 Attack

 The attack happened at 3:00 in the afternoon.
 Ansar al-Islam fighters launched a surprise attack from 3 sides against the PUK forces stationed in the village.
 Because the PUK forces were off guard and not expecting any attacks by Ansar al-Islam, the Ansar fighters dealt one of their deadliest blows.
 The PUK were pushed out and the village of Kheli Hama briefly fell under Ansar control.
-After 24 hours of Ansar al-Islam occupying the village as part of their Islamic Emirate of Byara, the PUK returned with more soldiers, backup soldiers, and United States support, and took the village back.
+After 24 hours of Ansar al-Islam occupying the village as part of their Islamic Emirate of Kurdistan, the PUK returned with more soldiers, backup soldiers, and United States support, and took the village back.
 A total of 15 Ansar al-Islam fighters and 42 PUK fighters were killed, and an additional 8 PUK held captive by Ansar al-Islam.